jorritspee/zorgbijjou-sso-jwt/spec.md

 # Payload of the JWT

-The payload of the JWT represents the entirety of the authentication-related data that is sent from your partner system to HINQ in JSON format.
+The payload of the JWT represents the entirety of the authentication-related data that is sent from the XIS system to teh Viewer system in JSON format.
 The JWT payload consists of four groups of data:

 1. General data of the JWT token
 2. Data of the healthcare organisation to which the professional belongs